robert-phillips33/crustyCarrots/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
+This project was created to help us learn and challenge ourselves through the use of React, Router, and Cypress, learning how to make use of each of the various advantages those programs provide.
+We worked on it for a little under two weeks, as part of our Mod 3 section, and we're quite happy with the results!

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)